Deputy police chief showed up at Florida prostitution sting with $180, pack of White Claw, sheriff says

 “If all else fails, he can write a book: How to ruin your career in three easy steps,” Judd added.

 The arrest was part of a week-long investigation focusing on human trafficking in the Polk County area.
-Sheriff Grady Judd is expected to share more details about it at a 3 p.m. press conference Tuesday.
+Judd is expected to share more details about it at a 3 p.m. press conference on Tuesday.